Below are some things that you need to do to get started in your course, as well as resources to help you succeed.

 - Purchase your Books and Course Materials

-- Books for RODP courses should be purchased through the RODP Virtual Bookstore.
+- Books for ROCC courses should be purchased through the ROCC Virtual Bookstore.

 - Books for MTSU online, correspondence, hybrid, and synchronous courses can be purchased from MTSU Bookstore on campus or through the MTSU Bookstore website.

-- (Do not purchase your RODP books through the MTSU Bookstore website)
+- (Do not purchase your ROCC books through the MTSU Bookstore website)

 - Familiarize Yourself with Your Online Course